 Jasmin Mara López is an award-winning journalist, radio producer, and youth media educator that works in the U.S. and Mexico.
 Born in Los Angeles with familial roots in México, her childhood was impacted by issues experienced on both sides of the U.S.- México border.
 This instilled in her a strong passion for immigrant rights, youth empowerment, and social change.

 In 2007, Jasmin founded Project Luz, an organization that empowers youth to share stories within their communities utilizing audio and photojournalism techniques.
 The following year, she moved to México where she collaborated with journalists and researched for published documentary projects, including coverage of communities and families affected by the H1N1 influenza and those affected by the disappearance of the Colorado River.
 Her collaborative audio work surrounding the Colorado River was shared at the Annenberg Space for Photography in Los Angeles, LookBetween Festival of the Photograph in Charlottesville and Exposure Gallery in San Francisco.

+Jasmin is currently working on Silent Beauty, an experimental documentary about her family’s history with child sexual abuse and their culture of silence.
+Jasmin came forward to her family about abuse she endured as a child in 2014.
 In her spare time, Jasmin volunteers as a Court Appointed Special Advocate to represent the best interests of abused and neglected children in the juvenile court system in Orleans Parish, Louisiana.

 Jasmin is based in New Orleans, Louisiana but sometimes Los Angeles, Oakland, and Mexico City.

 Available for speaking engagements in 2017 and 2018.